waymondo/hoardable/README.md

 bin/rails db:migrate
 ```

-### Model Installation
+### Model installation

-You must include `Hoardable::Model` into an ActiveRecord model that you would like to hoard versions
+Include `Hoardable::Model` into an ActiveRecord model you would like to hoard versions of:
-of:

 ```ruby
 class Post < ActiveRecord::Base